Revelation: Chapter 3

 14-22 The church of Laodicea

 The following map illustrates the relative location of the seven churches geographically, and among each other.
-The first church the Lord wrote to, Ephesus, is located on the map below, which is the southernmost star along the coast of Asia Minor.
-The progression of the letters to each church follows northward until Thyatira, then inland and southward on this horse shoe pattern of the stars.
-This last set of letters begin with Sardis, and is south of Thyatira.
+The first church the Lord wrote to, Ephesus, is located on the map below, the southernmost star along the coast of Asia Minor.
+The progression of the letters to each church follows northward until Thyatira, then inland and southward on this horseshoe pattern of the stars.
+This last set of letters begins with Sardis and is south of Thyatira.

 Christ's description